Yakaanil2006/Image-Caption-Generator/README.md

 )
 ```

----

-# Why Remove Last Layer?

-The last layer predicts image classes.
+### Why?

-For caption generation, we only need:
+The final classification layer is removed because we only need:

 ✅ image features
 ❌ image classification

 ---

-# Feature Vector Extraction
+# Feature Extraction

-Each image becomes:
+Each image becomes a:

 ```text
 4096-dimensional vector